Render created in real-time with Enscape

 Share

-Amanda E. Jones is a writer specializing in the architecture, engineering, and construction sector.
+Amanda is a writer specializing in the architecture, engineering, and construction sector.
 Her interests lie in how innovation is shaping the future of the world and how we build it.
 Though she has a globetrotting past, she currently hails from California's Clearlake region.